• Home

 Windy has had over 40 magazine articles and book contributions published, covering photovoltaic applications, energy management, and solar water pumping.
 He has taught at schools, and advises other pioneering business owners and educators.

-SPIN-OFFS from Dankoff Solar Products
+Corporate SPIN-OFFS from Dankoff Solar Products

 Positive Energy Solar <> Conergy USA <> Focused Energy <> Sindelar Solar

-Co-author, book IN PROGRESS:
+Co-author, IN PROGRESS

 The Solar Water Pumping Handbook

-with Robert Foster, Alma Cota, Eric Lespin
+by Windy Dankoff, Robert Foster, Alma Cota, Eric Lespin

-Proceedings of the American Solar Energy Society National Conference, 2022
+ABSTRACT: Proceedings of the American Solar Energy Society National Conference, 2022

 SERVICES are listed on NEXT PAGE